 To comply with the reporting requirement, the COPS Office must collect quarterly data from outside entities that planned and held conferences on its behalf.
 The deadline for the COPS Office to report this data is 45 days after the end of each fiscal quarter.
-Therefore, if you conduct any conference activities that fall under these reporting requirements, please complete and submit the Conference Reporting Template no later than 30 days after the end of the quarter to your COPS Program Manager.
+Therefore, if you conduct any conference activities that fall under these reporting requirements, please complete and submit the Conference Reporting Template no later than 30 days after the end of the quarter to your COPS Office Program Manager.
 The reporting deadlines for any relevant conference activity data to be submitted to the COPS Office are October 31, January 31, April 30, and July 31.
 These reporting requirements must be done during your entire award period, but you only need to report each event once.

-The template for this report can be found in Appendix E, "Conference Reporting Requirements," and an electronic version can be obtained from your COPS Program Manager.
+A sample of this report can be found in appendix E, "Conference reporting requirements," on page 71 of this manual, and an electronic version of the template can be obtained from your COPS Office Program Manager.
 Please complete the shaded and non-shaded fields on this template.

-While registration fees do not need to be reported on the Conference Reporting Template, registration fees or any other revenue that is generated as a result of a COPS-funded activity under this award may need to be reported as program income on the quarterly Federal Financial Report (SF-425).
-For more information on what constitutes program income, please contact your COPS Program Manager.
+While registration fees do not need to be reported on the Conference Reporting Template, registration fees or any other revenue that is generated as a result of a COPS Office-funded activity under this award may need to be reported as program income on the quarterly Federal Financial Report (SF-425).
+For more information on what constitutes program income, please contact your COPS Office Program Manager.